 Different cancers have different risk factors.
 Having one or more of these risk factors doesn't mean you will definitely get that cancer.

 Risk factors for kidney cancer

-Being very overweight (obese) increases the risk of getting kidney cancer.
-It causes around a quarter of kidney cancers (25% in men and 22% in women).
+Being overweight or very overweight (obese) increases the risk of getting kidney cancer.
+This causes 24 out of every 100 kidney cancers (24%).
+So around a quarter of kidney cancers.

-Obese means that your body mass index (BMI) is 30 or higher.
-More roughly, this means that your weight is at least 25% higher than the top of the healthy range for your height.
-Your BMI is worked out by comparing your height and weight.
+Overweight means that your body mass index (BMI) is between 25 and 39.9 and obese means that your BMI is 30 or higher.
+Your BMI is worked out by using your height and weight.

 Being overweight causes changes in hormones in the body, particularly for women.
 It could be this change in the body’s hormone balance that increases the risk of kidney cancer.

 People who smoke have an increased risk of developing kidney cancer.
 This risk increases with the length of time and number of cigarettes that you smoke.